pabloramesc/GimbalPlatform/README.md

 The repository is organized as follows:

-- **designs**: Contains the 3D design files and the electrical for the platform components.
+- **designs**: Contains the technical drawings of the gimbal parts and the electrical schematics for the platform components connection.

-- **arduino**: Contains the Arduino source codes for controlling the platform and the IMU.
+- **arduino**: Contains the source codes for controlling the platform (Arduino UNO) and the IMU (Arduino Nano BLE33 Sense) microcontrollers.

 - **matlab**: Contains the Matlab scripts and functions used for data processing and algorithm comparison.
 It also includes datasets with the measurements recorded during tests.

-- **pictures**: Contains images of the platform and experimental setup.
+- **pictures**: Contains images of the platform assembly process and experimental setup.

 ## Setup Details